Unanswered Vitamin C Questions? We've Got You! - Page 13

 Popular questions about Vitamin C

-Is Vitamin C an expectorant?
+Is there Vitamin C in onions?

-Is there Vitamin C in maple syrup?
+Is there Vitamin C in salt?

-Maple syrup does not contain any significant amount of Vitamin C.
+No, salt does not contain Vitamin C.

-Is Vitamin C and E the same?
+Is Vitamin C in mango?

 Key facts about Vitamin C